aanchal22/exam-1/instructions/instructions.md

 ## Spreadsheets

-In the file named [wifi.xslx](../data/wifi.xslx) within the `data` directory, you will find the original data (not the cleaned version) has been imported for you into a spreadsheet file.
+In the file named [wifi.xlsx](../data/wifi.xlsx) within the `data` directory, you will find the original data (not the cleaned version) has been imported for you into a spreadsheet file.
 Complete the tasks below within this file in the designated cells.

-**Note**: All major spreadsheet applications can import and export in Microsoft Excel's `.xslx` file format.
-You are welcome to use any spreadsheet application of your choice. but your work must be saved in the `wifi.xslx` file within the `data` directory in Microsoft Excel format with the formulas used to calculate results intact and working.
+**Note**: All major spreadsheet applications can import and export in Microsoft Excel's `.xlsx` file format.
+You are welcome to use any spreadsheet application of your choice. but your work must be saved in the `wifi.xlsx` file within the `data` directory in Microsoft Excel format with the formulas used to calculate results intact and working.

 ### Spreadsheet analysis requirements